 - 1. Diagnosis of MS; - 2.
 Prescribed by or in consultation with a neurologist; - 3.
-Age \geq 18 years; - 4.
+Age $\geq$ 18 years; - 4.
 Prescribed for acute exacerbations of MS;

-- 5. Failure of a recent (within the last 30 days) trial of at least 7 day course of corticosteroid therapy for acute exacerbations of MS, unless contraindicated or clinically significant adverse effects are experienced; - 6.
-Member has been adherent to disease modifying therapy for MS (e.g., Aubagio[®], Avonex[®], Betaseron[®], Copaxone[®], Gilenya[®], Plegridy[®], Rebif[®]); - 7.
+- 5. Failure of a recent (within the last 30 days) trial of at least a 7-day course of corticosteroid therapy for acute exacerbations of MS, unless contraindicated or clinically significant adverse effects are experienced; - 6.
+Member has not received treatment with H.P.
+Acthar Gel or Purified Cortrophin Gel for the current MS exacerbation; - 7.
+Member has been adherent to disease modifying therapy for MS (e.g., Aubagio®, Avonex®, Betaseron®, Copaxone®, Gilenya®, Plegridy®, Rebif®); - 8.
 For H.P.
-Acthar Gel requests, member must use Purified Cortrophin Gel, if available, unless contraindicated or clinically significant adverse effects are experienced;

-8. Dose does not exceed 120 units (1.5 mL) per day and 6 vials total (see Appendix D).

-Approval duration: 3 weeks

-- C. Nephrotic Syndrome (must meet all): - 1.
+Acthar Gel requests, member must use Purified Cortrophin Gel, if available, unless contraindicated or clinically significant adverse effects are experienced; - 9.
+Dose does not exceed 120 units (1.5 mL) per day and 6 vials total (see Appendix D).
+Approval duration: 3 weeks - C. Nephrotic Syndrome (must meet all): - 1.
 Diagnosis of nephrotic syndrome associated with one of the following (a f): - a.
 Idiopathic membranous nephropathy (IMN); - b.
 Focal segmental glomerulosclerosis; - c.
 Minimal change disease (MCD); - d.
 Membranoproliferative glomerulonephritis; - e.
 Lupus nephritis; - f.
 IgA nephropathy; - 2.
 Prescribed by or in consultation with a nephrologist; - 3.
 Age > 2 years; - 4.
 Failure of oral corticosteroid therapy, unless contraindicated or clinically significant adverse effects are experienced; - 5.
 For IMN and MCD: Failure of cyclophosphamide, unless contraindicated or clinically significant adverse effects are experienced; - 6.
 Failure of two of the following, unless clinically significant adverse effects are experienced or all are contraindicated: tacrolimus, cyclosporine, mycophenolate, rituximab; - 7.
 For H.P.
 Acthar Gel requests, member must use Purified Cortrophin Gel, if available, unless contraindicated or clinically significant adverse effects are experienced; - 8.
 Dose does not exceed 80 units (1 mL) per day.